-Go to http://web.lumiagm.com/216420437 on your smartphone, tablet or computer.

-Click "Login" and enter the password: stantec2022 (case sensitive).

-If you are a registered shareholder, enter the 15-digit control number on your proxy form as your user name.
+Go to https://web.lumiagm.com/233039346 on your smartphone, tablet or computer.
+Click "Login" and enter the password: stantec2023 (case sensitive).
+If you are a registered shareholder, enter the 15-digit control number on your proxy form as your username.